sandesh93/SmartQnA/README.md

 # SmartQnA
 "SmartQnA" project.
-Single platform all your queries.
+Single platform all for your queries.
 Post your queries and get answer from experts.